Uryankhay Krai: Independent Uryankhay

 Despite the increasing Russian presence in the region, the region remained part of the Qing dynasty, until the aftermath of the 1911 Xinhai Revolution.
-The Qing dynasty collapsed in 1912, and the Uryankhay Republic was proclaimed.
-The Uryankhay Republic found itself against the newly established Republic of China, which sought to reclaim Mongolia and the Uryankhay Republic as part of its territory.
-However, the Uryankhay Republic's leaders found itself divided over which path to take the country, with some speaking in favor of joining the Russian sphere of influence, some seeking to turn to China, and some seeking a course of action completely independent of both larger powers.
+The Qing dynasty collapsed in 1912, and Tuvan independence was proclaimed.
+The country found itself against the newly established Republic of China, which sought to reclaim Mongolia and Tannu Uriankhai as part of its territory.
+However, Tannu Uriankhai's leaders found itself divided over which path to take the country, with some speaking in favor of joining the Russian sphere of influence, some seeking to turn to China, and some seeking a course of action completely independent of both larger powers.
 Ultimately, Tuvan and Mongolian leaders appealed for Russian protection against Chinese reintegration, de facto joining the Russian sphere of influence.
-In 1912 and 1913, Tuvan leaders appealed to Tsar Nicholas II to grant Russian citizenship to Tuvans in the Uryankhay Republic, giving legitimacy to Russian interests in the Republic, and laying the groundwork for a Tuvan protectorate.
+In 1912 and 1913, Tuvan leaders appealed to Tsar Nicholas II to grant Russian citizenship to Tuvans in Tannu Uriankhai, giving legitimacy to Russian interests in the Republic, and laying the groundwork for a Tuvan protectorate.